 Connect the Servos

-The servo cables plug into the 3-pin P18 and P19 3-pin headers, sometimes called "servo ports," that are above the white breadboard.
+The servo cables plug into the 3-pin P18 and P19 3-pin headers.
+These headers, sometimes called servo ports are above the white breadboard.

 - Align the cables so that the white wires are near the board edge, and the black wires are by the pins labeled GND